DataDog/dd-sdk-flutter/packages/datadog_flutter_plugin/doc/rum/advanced_configuration.md

 Once you set the timing, it is accessible as `@view.custom_timings.<timing_name>`.
 For example, `@view.custom_timings.hero_image`.

-To create visualizations in your dashboards, [create a measure][1] first.
+To create visualizations in your dashboards, [create a measure][4] first.

-### Track User Actions
+### Track user actions

-You can track specific user actions (taps, clicks, and scrolls) with `DdRum.addUserAction`.
+You can track specific user actions such as taps, clicks, and scrolls using `DdRum.addUserAction`.

 To manually register instantaneous RUM actions such as `RumUserActionType.tap`, use `DdRum.addUserAction()`.
 For continuous RUM actions such as `RumUserActionType.scroll`, use `DdRum.startUserAction()` or `DdRum.stopUserAction()`.